 A specialist in making things with fibrous plaster – a traditional form of decorative plaster, composed of plaster of Paris and reinforced with layers of hessian that is then secured within a timber framework, or Glassfibre Reinforced Gypsum, known as GRG, a modern equivalent that uses fine glass strands instead of hessian, usually within a metal framework instead of timber.

 Use these materials to make decorative items to style and improve the look of buildings – usually but not always interiors.
 Interesting ceiling designs, wall panels, cornice and coving, interesting shapes and custom installations that are designed by architects for major building projects.
+Skill and hand craft is often a key component in creating the model and mould that is used to manufacture decorative plaster pieces.
+The end results can be both spectacular and immensely satisfying as your work usually goes on display for everyone to see!

 Typical hours are Mon-Fri 8am-5pm but there could be work outside of these hours on occasion.